 Unstuffed Zucchini: the perfect quick and easy, one pot weeknight meal.
 We made cooking time quicker using zucchini zoodles.

 It’s almost time for Back To School.
 It brings mixed feelings for many of us.
-We say goodbye to the lazy days of summer, with its more laid back routine and less of a strict schedule.
+Now we must say goodbye to the lazy days of summer, with its more laid back routine and less of a strict schedule.

 Back To School = Back To Busy

-Back to school often means a return to busy weeknights, and the beginning of teams and clubs again.
+Back to school often means we must return to busy weeknights, and the beginning of teams and clubs again.
 Sometimes those busy weeknights mean it’s a little harder to get dinner on the table for our families.

 We all want healthy options that don’t take too much time and effort to prepare.
 And we want delicious dinners that everyone in our family will eat.
 Fall’s cooler temperatures also mean a return to some of the classic comfort foods.